-- Have the Authorized Officer be the same person as listed on application(s) for recognition and accreditation. - For an organization that is already recognized, and the Authorized Officer has changed, you will want to note this in your cover letter so OLAP is notified of this change.
+- Have the Authorized Officer be the same person as listed on application(s) for recognition and accreditation. - For an organization that is already recognized, and the Authorized Officer has changed, you will want to note this in your cover letter so the DOJ R & A Program is notified of this change.